 4> else (i.e. if this MAC entity is not configured with phr-AssumedPUSCH-Reporting):

-5> if this MAC entity is configured with twoPHRMode and if this Serving Cell is configured with multipanelSchemeSDM or multipanelSchemeSFN:
+5> if this MAC entity is configured with twoPHRMode and if this Serving Cell belongs to this MAC entity and is configured with multipanelSchemeSDM or multipanelSchemeSFN:

 6> obtain two values for the corresponding PCMAX,f,c,k fields from the physical layer.